stacksmith/trivial-with/README.md

 # TRIVIAL-WITH

+`TRIVIAL-WITH` is a simple library designed to contain multiple levels of `WITH-` invocations into a single `WITH:-` form.

 There are many Lisp idioms prefixed with `WITH-`.
 By containing an environment (and often hiding the cleanup code) they make Lisp a great language.
-However, a lot of nested `WITH-` clauses becomes a visual nuisance.
+However, having a lot of nested `WITH-` forms is a visual nuisance.

-`TRIVIAL-WITH` is a simple library designed to contain multiple levels of `WITH-` invocations into a single `WITH:-` form.

 It is implemented as a macro that expands into nested `WITH-xxx` forms.
 So you can:
 ```
 (with:all
   ((open-file (in "my-file"))
    (slots (x y) rect)
+   (foreign-slots ...
    ...)
  ...
 )
 ```

 # NOTES